Goerlitz Law, PLLC | Business, Real Estate & Litigation

 Using mediation to resolve commercial real estate disputes

-On behalf of Goerlitz Law, PLLC | Feb 19, 2020 | Dispute Resolution
+On Behalf of Goerlitz Law, PLLC | Feb 19, 2020 | Dispute Resolution

 The adversarial nature of arbitration and litigation increases the potential that these procedures will last longer than they should.
 In business-to-business disputes, there are many forms of mediation that allow companies to settle without incurring too much loss.
 For the companies in conflict to pursue mediation, it is usually necessary that they stand a reasonable chance of negotiating to the satisfaction of each party.
 Their incentive increases when there are business interests at stake that could be diminished by extended litigation.